YaakovHatam/4578-7/lesson29/README.md

 ## Naming
 All models files should named in kebab-case, eg: `class-name-model.php`.

-Every class sholud named in CAML-case, eg: `ClassNameModel`
+Every class sholud named in Pascal case, eg: `ClassNameModel`

 All sql tables should named lowercase english charecters